DataDog/integrations-core/istio/README.md

 ### Installation

 Istio is included in the Datadog Agent.
-So, just [install the Agent][2] on your istio servers or in your cluster and point it at Istio.
+So, just [install the Agent][2] on your Istio servers or in your cluster and point it at Istio.

 ### Configuration

 #### Connect the Agent

-Edit the `istio.d/conf.yaml` file, in the `conf.d/` folder at the root of your [Agent's configuration directory][3], to connect it to Istio.
+Edit the `istio.d/conf.yaml` file (in the `conf.d/` folder at the root of your [Agent's configuration directory][3]) to connect to Istio.
 See the [sample istio.d/conf.yaml][4] for all available configuration options:

 ```
 init_config: